General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 On two and alternately on one, two

 b.
-On a foam cube or 4-mat slide
+On a foam cube or a slide of 4 mats

-7. On both n. with the promotion of and called.
+7. On both nos. with the promotion of vp. and called

-Along the entire length of the acrobatic track or on the platform for the top - 2-3 straight lines with pauses in the form of walking 5-7 s
+Along the entire length of the acrobatic track or on the platform for high-impact exercises - 2-3 straight lines with pauses in the form of walking 5-7 s

-8. In length, jumping to the platform 50 x 50 cm
+8. In length, jumping onto a platform 50 x 50 cm

 From a height of 40-45 cm